-Kate and John Coleman are rebuilding their troubled marriage.
-Kate had a drinking problem, but is in therapy and is doing well.
-She has been sober for one year.
+Kate and John Coleman are rebuilding their troubled marriage after the loss of their baby.
 The couple decide to adopt a child.
-When they meet the nine-year-old Russian girl, Esther, at the St. Marina Orphanage, they immediately fall in love with the well-educated orphan.
-Their young son, Daniel, is hostile to his new sister; but their deaf daughter, little Max, is enchanted with her - at first.
-Eventually, Kate begins to feel that Esther is manipulative and possibly even psychologically disturbed.
-John refuses to listen to his wife's misgivings, and the wounds in their marriage reopen.
+When they meet 9-year-old Esther at the St. Marina Orphanage, they immediately fall in love with the well-educated orphan.
+Their son, Daniel is hostile to his new sister, but their deaf mute daughter, Max is enchanted with her - at first.
+Eventually, Kate begins to feel that Esther is manipulative and possibly even psychologically damaged.
+John refuses to listen to his wife's misgivings.
 Kate calls Sister Abigail at the orphanage, and the nun informs her that Esther has a troubled and mysterious history.
-Kate delves further into Esther's past and discovers she is not all she pretends to be.Written by
+Kate delves further into Esther's past and discovers she is not what she seems to be.Written by

 After the end title sequence, the rest of the credits are, among other things, smeared and splattered with fluorescent paint, lipstick kisses, and Esther's violent artwork.
 A small heart is also painted next to "John" (Peter Sarsgaard) in the cast list.
 See more »

 157 of 207 people found this review helpful.

 Was this review helpful to you?